Lok Sabha elections 2019: Rajnath Singh files his nomination from Lucknow

 Today I will file my nomination papers from Lucknow parliamentary constituency.
 I seek the support and blessings of the people to continue working for them and realise Shri Atalji’s dream of making Lucknow a world class city.— Chowkidar Rajnath Singh (@rajnathsingh) April 16, 2019

-Former Prime Minister Bharat Ratna Atal Bihari Bajpai was elected five times from Lucknow parliamentary seat from 1991 to 2004 and after his retirement Lalji tandan carried the legacy in 2009.
+Former prime minister Bharat Ratna Atal Bihari Bajpai was elected five times from Lucknow parliamentary seat from 1991 to 2004 and after his retirement Lalji tandan carried the legacy in 2009.

 Modi likely to file nomination from Varanasi on April 26